jfioasd/Flip/README.md

 # Flip
 A 1D fungeoid inspired by [Backhand](https://github.com/GrayJoKing/Backhand/).

-Unlike Backhand, the default step of the instruction pointer is 2; so the IP will execute a character, skip a character, execute another character, skip another character, ... etc.
+Unlike Backhand, the default step of the instruction pointer is 2.

 This can be seen from the following example:
 ```